huggingface/blog/wuertschen.md

 ## Why another text-to-image model?

-Well, this one is pretty fast.
-Würstchen’s biggest benefits come from the fact that it can generate images much faster than models like Stable Diffusion XL while using much less memory.
-So for all the consumer graphic cards, who don’t have A100 lying around, this will come in handy.
-Here is a comparison with SDXL over different batch sizes.
+Well, this one is pretty fast and efficient.
+Würstchen’s biggest benefits come from the fact that it can generate images much faster than models like Stable Diffusion XL, while using a lot less memory!
+So for all of us who don’t have A100s lying around, this will come in handy.
+Here is a comparison with SDXL over different batch sizes:

 ![Inference Speed Plots](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/wuertschen/inference_speed_v2.jpg)